alljoyn/xmppconn/README.md

 The configuration file has a number of arguments.
 Some must be modified in order to connect to the server properly:

-    SERVER - the XMPP server (e.g. xmpp.chariot.global)
-    CHATROOM - name of the chat room (if blank, multi user chatrooms are not used) USER - username to log in to the server
+    ProductID - the identifier of your product.
+This can be retrieved by logging in to your account on https://dev.chariot.global
+    SerialNumber - the serial number of the device.
+This will always be device-specific

+These arguments can be optionally modified as needed:

-    PASSWORD - password for the specified user RESOURCE - the Jabber resource (the part that comes after the slash after the base JID) ROSTER - the Full JabberID of the device that this is paired with VERBOSITY - level of debug output verbosity.
-Can be 0, 1, or 2, with 2 being the most verbose COMPRESS - whether or not to compress the body of each message.
+    Verbosity - level of debug output verbosity.
+Can be 0, 1, or 2, with 2 being the most verbose Compress - whether or not to compress the body of each message.
 This is recommended, and must match what the paired device is doing.

+If you see the following variables in the config file, delete them to reset xmppconn:

+    AppID
+    AllJoynPasscode
+    UserPassword
+    UserJID
+    RoomJID
+    Roster

+These variables will be set automatically by the XMPP server when you pair your device for the first time using xmppconn.
+NOTE: xmppconn must have write permission for the /etc/xmppconn/xmppconn.conf file, so make sure that you are either running as root (sudo), or change permissions for the config file.

-After properly setting up the config file xmppconn can be started:
+After properly setting up the config file, xmppconn can be started:

      sudo service xmppconn start

-TODO: Install as an AllJoyn Gateway Connector application

-## Tests

-TODO: Describe and show how to run the tests with code examples.

-## Contributors

-TODO: Let people know how they can dive into the project.
+Check that xmppconn is running:

+    sudo service xmppconn status

+Your device can now identify and pair with the XMPP connector.
+Once pairing is done, all fields in the /etc/xmppconn/xmppconn.conf file should be set.

 ## License